dubdromic/beans/README.md

 ## Usage

-Configure your repositories (an in-memory one is provided).
-Repositories should align with an interface that's ill-defined in `lib/beans/repositories/in_memory/base.rb`.
+Configure your repositories (an in-memory one is provided and used by default).
+Repositories should align with an interface that's (ill-)defined in `lib/beans/repositories/in_memory/base.rb`.
 This could (and will) change at any time.

 ```
 Beans.configure do |config|